 Cruise Line-Specific Secrets

-- Celebrity's buffet secrets include delicious ship-made hard-serve ice cream (for free) in the buffet and made-to-order waffles with a choice of toppings.
+Sweet treats on Celebrity: Celebrity's buffet secrets include delicious ship-made hard-serve ice cream (for free) in the buffet and made-to-order waffles with a choice of toppings.
 You can also order a cup of candy toppings with no ice cream if that's your treat of choice.

-- On Holland America, lunch is discounted to $10 at the Pinnacle Grill, and free chocolate truffles make an appearance in the Explorer's Lounge each evening.
+Cheap lunch on HAL: On Holland America, lunch is discounted to $10 at the Pinnacle Grill, and free chocolate truffles make an appearance in the Explorer's Lounge each evening.

-- Royal Caribbean's Cafe Promenade offers high-quality coffee without the price tag.
+Royal Caribbean's decent free coffee: Royal Caribbean's Cafe Promenade offers high-quality coffee without the price tag.
 It’s not a barista-style cup, but it's a step above what you'd find at the buffet.

-The North Star on Royal Caribbean's Quantum-class ships offers amazing views any time you go, but you'll get the best views on sea days.
+Getting the best sea views: The North Star on Royal Caribbean's Quantum-class ships offers amazing views any time you go, but you'll get the best views on sea days.
 That's because the enclosed, glass capsule -- which can rise to 90 metres above sea level -- is often restricted from extending out over the side of the ship while in port.

-- P&O Cruises Australia offers the best high tea at sea.
-For only AU$20 there are savoury and sweet treats galore, served on a three-tier cake stand and on beautiful crockery.
-The high tea is served on sea day in the Salt Grill restaurant.* The buffet area can get chaotic at breakfast time.
+Eat on Carnival's pool deck: The buffet area can get chaotic at breakfast time.
 Avoid the crowds on Carnival Cruise Line's Spirit and Legend by eating on the quiet pool deck.
 The Mexican cantina serves free breakfast burritos and huevos rancheros, and there's a self-service coffee machine nearby.
 You can also order breakfast pizzas from the counter inside the buffet, wait ten minutes for it to be freshly cooked, and then take it outside to eat at a table at the adults-only Serenity deck.